Jesper de Jong: 2021: Maiden Challenger titles, top 250 debut

 Following a semifinal showing at the Challenger in Traralgon, Australia in January, he made his debut in the top 200 on 14 February 2022.

 He made his ATP main draw doubles debut after qualifying as a pair partnering Sem Verbeek at the 2022 ABN AMRO World Tennis Tournament in Rotterdam.
 As a result, he reached a career-high doubles ranking of World No. 157 on 14 February 2022.

 He made his ATP singles debut at the 2022 Libéma Open as a wildcard.
+He was also awarded a wildcard in doubles partnering compatriot Bart Stevens.
 As a result, he reached the top 160 in the singles rankings on 13 June 2022.